100thCoin/AccuracyCoin/README.md

 ### DMA + $4016 Read
   1: The DMC DMA was either on the wrong cycle, or the halt/alignment cycles did not read from $4016, which otherwise should have clocked the controller port.

-### APU Register Activation
-  1: A series of prerequisite tests failed.
-CPU and PPU open bus, PPU Read Buffer, DMA + Open Bus, and DMA + $2007 Read.
-  2: Reading from $4015 should clear the APU Frame Counter Interrupt flag.
-  3: The OAM DMA should not be able to read from the APU registers if $40 is written to $4016, and the CPU Address Bus is not in the range of $4000 to $401F.
-  4: Something went wrong during the open bus execution.
-Controller port 2 was possibly clocked too many times.
-  5: The OAM DMA should be able to read from the APU registers (and mirrors of them) if $40 is written to $4016, and the CPU Address Bus is in the range of $4000 to $401F.
-  6: Bus conflicts with the APU registers were not properly emulated.
-  7: Despite the controller registers not being visible in OAM, the controllers should still be clocked.

 ### DMC DMA Bus Conflicts
   1: The DMA did not occur on the correct CPU cycle.